SPHL: History

 At the end of the 2015–16 season, the Louisiana IceGators announced a one-year leave of absence for renovations to their arena but never returned.
 The IceGators' franchise was sold and reactivated as the Quad City Storm in 2018.
 Then in 2016, the dormant Mississippi Surge franchise was relocated to Southwest Virginia to become the Roanoke Rail Yard Dawgs.
 One of the inaugural SPHL teams, the Columbus Cottonmouths, suspended operations in 2017 after failing to find a buyer while an expansion team called the Birmingham Bulls were accepted into the league as the tenth team.
 Following the 2017–18 season, the Mississippi RiverKings suspended operations while the league searched for new owners.
 With the acceptance of the Quad City Storm, the league was able to remain at ten teams for the 2018–19 season.

 Due to the COVID-19 pandemic, the 2019–20 season was curtailed and no champion was named.
 The following season, the league announced it would only play with five of the ten member teams due to pandemic-related capacity restrictions barring fans from attending games.
 During the season, the league approved of the Vermilion County Bobcats as a 2021–22 expansion team based in Danville, Illinois.
+The Bobcats folded after only a year and a half.

+In 2023, the league rebranded to the orphaned initialism "SPHL" to reflect the fact that the league's footprint had expanded beyond the southern United States.

+On September 17, 2025, it was announced that Mobile will be joining the league for the 2027–28 season.